Code-Institute-Submissions/the_game/README.md

 Now to get the reset button to work then I will be ready to submit my project in its current state which I have to admit I'm proud I have got this far and apologies about my journey of dispair on the way.

+I will now accept some defeat that I couldn't solve my reset button issue despite looking at numerous sources of code on numerous website.
+It is at this stage that I now submit this assignment.
+What I will say that it probably not required as It does have a restart button in the navigation.

+I will point for the project the game has two turns each I will increase this when I return to complete assignment post assesment.

+I have to say I have enjoyed and hated the challenge and everytime I use it I get that little bit better even if it is two steps forward one step back.
+I will continue to read up and revise on JavaScript on a daily basis but might just take a day off first.

 ### Deployment.